OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 ### Test Environments

-The following list of standardized* test environments will be used to validate the libuavcan implementation**:
+The following list of standardized* test environments will be used to validate the libcyphal implementation**:

 1. **Posix** - We will produce examples that can run on top of SocketCAN on a recent version of an Ubuntu-based distro.
 While we expect that these examples will be generally compatible with other common GNU/Linux distros or POSIX compliant operating systems (that also support SocketCAN) we will compile and test the examples using Ubuntu as part of our CI build.
 1. **Bare-metal on NXP rddrone_uavcan devkit** - We expect to produce examples and tests that run on an rddrone_uavcan adapter board.
 1. **Nuttx on Pixhawk** - We expect to produce examples and possibly tests that can run on top of the latest Pixhawk hardware and version of Nuttx used by the PX4 software stack.
 This is a lower-priority for the initial development for v1 but will become a focus once we have a fully functional stack.

-> \* Libuavcan is a header only library suitable for a wide range of processors and operating systems.
+> \* Libcyphal is a header only library suitable for a wide range of processors and operating systems.
 The targets and test environments mentioned here are chosen only as standardized test fixtures and are not considered more "supported" or "optimal" than any other platform.

 ## Library development

-**Libuavcan development should be test-driven.
+**Libcyphal development should be test-driven.
 Write the tests first.**

-**Libuavcan source should be fluent.
+**Libcyphal source should be fluent.
 Comment everything in plain prose, build the docs with each change, read the docs to make sure your comments make sense.**

 Despite the fact that the library itself can be used on virtually any platform that has a standard-compliant C++11 compiler, the library development process assumes that the host OS is Linux or OSX.